Test query pipeline changes

 You can duplicate your production pipeline, the one used by the search interface to which you want to make a change (see Manage query pipelines).
 This way, the only difference between the production and the test pipeline will be the change you’ll make.
 Rename the duplicated pipeline to something meaningful.

-For example, you duplicate your Community pipeline and rename the duplicate as Community_TEST_duplicate_yyyy-mm-dd so you’ll know when it was duplicated and maybe delete it when outdated, rather creating a new duplicate.
+For example, you duplicate your Community pipeline and rename the duplicate as Community_TEST_duplicate_yyyy-mm-dd so you’ll know when it was duplicated and maybe delete it when outdated, rather than creating a new duplicate.

 2. Make the desired specific change to your test pipeline rules, if not already done (see Manage query pipelines).